dhruvii-i/OOPs-in-Java-/README.md

 To run the program, compile both Java files using `javac` command and execute the `Demo` class.

 Follow the on-screen prompts to input a number.
 Enter `exit` to quit the program.

+## Part 3 - NOMATCHEXCP

+This repository contains a Java program that demonstrates the use of a custom exception class (`NOMATCHEXCP`) to handle cases where user input does not match a predefined value.

+### Overview

+The program consists of two Java files:
+- `NOMATCHEXCP.java`: Defines the custom exception class `NOMATCHEXCP`, which is thrown when the user input does not match the expected value ('India').
+- `Test.java`: Contains the main class `Test`, which prompts the user to enter a string and throws the custom exception if the input does not match 'India'.

+### Usage

+To run the program:
+1. Compile both Java files using `javac` command:
+2. Execute the `Test` class:
+3. Follow the on-screen prompts to enter a string.
+If the input does not match 'India', the custom exception will be thrown with the appropriate error message.

+### Custom Exception

+The `NOMATCHEXCP` class extends the `Exception` class and provides a constructor to include the line number and the erroneous input string in the error message.

+### File Structure

+- `NOMATCHEXCP.java`: Defines the `NOMATCHEXCP` class.
+- `Test.java`: Contains the main class `Test`.